WAGR D class (1884)

 The WAGR D class was a single member class of 0-4-0ST tank locomotive operated by the Western Australian Government Railways (WAGR) from 1884 until 1903.

 History

 The D class locomotive was built in 1884 by Hunslet Engine Company, Leeds.
 It entered service on 1 March 1884 as a jetty shunter on the Fremantle Long Jetty.
 When engine class designations were introduced in 1885, it was numbered D6.

 Upon the opening of Fremantle's inner harbour in 1897, the long jetty ceased to be used, and the locomotive became surplus to requirements.
 It was sold in September 1903 for use on the 2.5 mile Leonora tramway.
-Following the electrification of that tramway in 1908, it was sold to Bunning Brothers, reboilered, had its saddle tank removed and a tender built hauled timber hauling times trains at Lyall Mill, Argyle, Muja and Tullis until withdrawn in 1951 and scrapped in 1956.
+Following the electrification of that tramway in 1908, it was sold to Bunning Brothers, reboilered, had its saddle tank removed and a tender built hauled timber hauling times trains at Lyalls Mill, Argyle, Muja and Tullis until withdrawn in 1951 and scrapped in 1956.